Like what you see here? We'd love to meet you in person.

-Contact Sarah for questions or concerns related to faculty development, service-learning courses, community based research courses and the community engagement outcome of the core curriculum.
+Contact Sarah for questions or concerns related to faculty development, community partner relationships, service-learning courses, community based research courses and the community engagement outcome of the core curriculum.

 Sarah Dempsey is committed to creating opportunities that empower students to be engaged in their own personal and academic development.
 Her dedication to higher education administration started when she was a student leader at Sacramento State University where she earned her Bachelor of Arts degree.
 She earned her Doctor of Education degree in Educational Leadership from Saint Mary's College, Master of Science degree in Student Counseling and Personnel Services at Kansas State University, and continued her counseling training in sexual assault counseling and alcohol and drug counseling in Santa Barbara.
 For over nine years she worked for the University of California system coordinating programs and activities designed to enhance student success: undergraduate pathway programs for underrepresented students, enrollment management, and academic advising.
 Sarah's area of interest is social justice in higher education, specifically service-learning programs.

 Samantha Coon – Jumpstart Site Manager (925) 631-8168